cjekel/tindetheus/README.rst

 -  2018/11/25 Version 0.3.3.
 Update how facenet TensorFlow model is based into object.
 Fixes session recursion limit.
 -  2018/11/04 Version 0.3.1.
-Fix bug related to Windows and calc\_avg\_emb(), which wouldn't find the unique classes.
+Fix bug related to Windows and calc_avg_emb(), which wouldn’t find the unique classes.
 Version 0.3.2, tindetheus will now exit gracefully if you have used all of your free likes while running tindetheus like.
 -  2018/11/03 Version 0.3.0.
 Major refresh.
-Bug fix related to calling a tindetheus.export\_embeddings function.
-Added version tracking and parser with --version.
-New optional parameters: likes (set how many likes you have remaining default=100), and image\_batch (set the number of images to load into facenet when training default=1000).
+Bug fix related to calling a tindetheus.export_embeddings function.
+Added version tracking and parser with –version.
+New optional parameters: likes (set how many likes you have remaining default=100), and image_batch (set the number of images to load into facenet when training default=1000).
    Now all optional settings can be saved in config.txt.
 Saving the same filename in your database no longer bombs out on Windows.
 Code should now follow pep8.
 -  2018/05/11 Added support for latest facenet models.
-The different facenet models don't appear to really impact the accuracy according to `this post <https://jekel.me/2018/512_vs_128_facenet_embedding_application_in_Tinder_data/>`__.
+The different facenet models don’t appear to really impact the accuracy according to `this post <https://jekel.me/2018/512_vs_128_facenet_embedding_application_in_Tinder_data/>`__.
    You can now specify which facenet model to use in the config.txt